sudopotito/geo_extension/template/README.md

     }, ignore_validate=True, update=True)
 ```

-Then, in your `manifest.json`, set `"target_field": "barangay"` for that level.
+Then, reference it in `manifest.json` with `"target_field": "barangay"`.

-If you add a custom field, mention it clearly in your pull request so it can be reviewed.
+If you add new fields, mention them clearly in your Pull Request for review.

 ---

 ## 6. Testing Your Data

-Before submitting your contribution, verify it works in Frappe:
+Before submitting, make sure your contribution works inside Frappe:

-1. Install the app with your new data.
+1. Install your updated Geo Extension app.
-2. Create a new Address and select your country.
+2. Create a new Address record.
+3. Set **Country** to your new country.
-3. Check that:
+4. Verify that:
-   - Levels appear correctly and in the right order.
+   - Level fields appear correctly in order.
-   - Selecting a value in one field filters the next level.
+   - Selecting one field filters the next level properly.
-   - Any new field you added works as expected.
+   - Any custom field you added shows and works.

 ---

-## 7. Submitting a Pull Request
+## 7. Submitting Your Pull Request

-When your data is ready, create a Pull Request with the following title and details:
+When your country data is ready, submit a PR with:

 **Title:**
 `feat(country): add <Country Name> (<code>) administrative divisions`

-**Include in the PR description:**
+**Description:**

-- Summary of added levels and fields.
+- Summary of your contribution.
+- Levels and target fields used.
 - Source link.
 - Author information.
-- Note if you added a custom field.
+- Mention if any custom fields were added.

+Your PR helps improve the experience for users around the world — and you’ll be credited as a contributor in the project.

 ---

-## 8. Review Guidelines
+## 8. Review Process

-Maintainers will verify:
+We’ll verify:

-- Folder and country code match.
+- Folder and `country_code` correctness.
-- Proper hierarchy and parent relationships.
+- Hierarchy and parent relationships.
-- CSV structure and encoding (UTF-8).
+- CSV formatting and encoding.
-- Source credibility and completeness.
+- Valid and verifiable data source.
-- Custom fields, if any, are correctly defined.
+- Custom field additions (if any).

 ---

-Once approved, your country will be added to Geo Extension — helping users get structured, accurate, and easy-to-use address data worldwide.
+## 9. Final Words

+Thank you for contributing to Geo Extension! 🌐
+Every country you add helps make addresses easier, cleaner, and more accurate for users worldwide.
+Your effort makes a global difference — one CSV at a time.